In the guide

 'Manufacturer of small quantities' means a micro business with fewer than 10 employees and a turnover / balance sheet of less than €2 million (approximately £1.75 million).

 If you are using the internet to sell your products, the exemption applies if you are selling directly to the final consumer.
-However, if you sell online to other retailers, you cannot satisfy the definition of 'local' as they could be based anywhere; as such, the exemption does not apply.
+However, if you sell online to other retailers, you cannot satisfy the definition of 'local' as they could be based anywhere; therefore, the exemption does not apply.

 The nutrition declaration can be based on average nutritional values of food.
 A large database of average values is publicly available through the composition of foods integrated dataset (CoFID); you can use the information in CoFID to calculate the nutrition declaration.